kevinjung-evo/PayFabric-APIs-Fork/PayFabric/Sections/Transactions.md

 <pre>
 {
     "Key": "151013003793",
-    "Card":{
+    "Card": {
       "ID": "8b4a9102-8207-4e8f-99fa-01c6f623ddb8"
     }
 }
 </pre>

-Please note that the **Key** field is the only required field for an update.
+Please note that the `Key` field is the only required field for an update.
 Only the fields that need updating should be included, see the **Create a Transaction** endpoint for more information.

 ###### Response
 <pre>